BasedAgents/smart-contracts/docs/Tokenomics.md

 The Order Referrer system enables community-driven growth through a referral program:
 - Anyone can become an Order Referrer by sharing their referral address
 - Referrers earn 15% of the transaction fee when:
-  - A user buys Agent tokens using their referral code
-  - A user sells Agent tokens using their referral code
+  - A user makes any trade using their referral code
-  - The referred user makes any subsequent trades
+  - All subsequent trades by that user will generate referral fees
 - Example:
   - On a 1000 BAG trade (1% fee = 10 BAG):
     - Referrer earns 1.5 BAG (15% of fee)
-    - This applies to every trade the referred user makes
+    - This applies to all future trades by the referred user
-  - Referral relationship is permanent for that Agent token
-  - Referrers can promote multiple Agent tokens
 - Each trade specifies the referrer address
 - If no referrer is specified, the fee goes to Protocol Treasury

 #### 3. Graduation Fees
 525 BAG fee upon market graduation, following the same distribution as transaction fees